-Randolph Bell is the senior director of the Atlantic Council’s Global Energy Center (GEC), where he oversees the center’s research and programs in Washington and elsewhere, including the annual Atlantic Council Global Energy Forum in Abu Dhabi.
-He also serves as the co-director of the Atlantic Council’s Task Force on US Nuclear Energy Leadership and is the Richard Morningstar chair for global energy security.
+From 2018 to 2022, Bell was the Global Energy Center’s senior director and the inaugural holder of the Richard Morningstar Chair for Global Energy Security.
+In this capacity, he set the center’s strategy and oversaw the center’s research and programs, including the annual Atlantic Council Global Energy Forum in Abu Dhabi, through a period of remarkable growth.
+His research and writing focused on hydrogen policy, advanced technologies and innovation, oil and gas in the energy transition, and energy geopolitics.
 He joined the Global Energy Center in 2017 as its director of business strategies.
-From 2014–2016, Mr. Bell led the launch of the center in his capacity as director of business development and new ventures for the Atlantic Council.
+From 2014 to 2016, Bell led the launch of the center in his capacity as director of business development and new ventures for the Atlantic Council.

-From 2011–2014, Mr. Bell was managing director at the International Institute for Strategic Studies (IISS)–US, where in addition to holding overall responsibility for the operations and programming of the IISS’s Washington, DC office he published extensively on African, South Asian, and cyber security issues.
-From 2010–2011, he was manager of national security at the Markle Foundation, where he worked on cyber security, intelligence community information sharing, and technology policy issues.
+From 2011 to 2014, Bell was managing director at the International Institute for Strategic Studies–US, where in addition to holding overall responsibility for the operations and programming of the IISS’s Washington office, he published extensively on African, South Asian, and cyber-security issues.
+From 2010 to 2011, he was manager of national security at the Markle Foundation, where he worked on cyber security, intelligence community information sharing, and technology policy issues.